-- A. LIKELY given the depth of the upper silty SAND and possible colluvial materials as well as the level and depth of disturbed indurated SAND soils. - B. POSSIBLE given the soil profile and natural slope of the site and evidence shown on sites within the area.
+- A. LIKELY given the depth of the upper silty SAND and possible colluvial materials. - B. POSSIBLE given the soil profile and natural slope of the site and evidence shown on adjacent sites.

 7.4 Consequences to Property

 Using the table Qualitative Measures of Consequences to Property of Appendix C AGS (2007) and taking into account the proposed development the consequences are assessed as follows